-With more than 30,000 member-subscribers and a vibrant network of more than 50 local chapters, the society is united by a passion for space development and exploration, as well as a desire to improve the condition of humanity through space.
+With more than 30,000 member-subscribers and a vibrant network of local chapters, the society is united by a passion for space development and exploration, as well as a desire to improve the condition of humanity through space.

 NSS was born from the merger of two space organizations: the National Space Institute, established by Dr. Wernher von Braun, James Fletcher, and Hugh Downs; and the L5 Society, based on the space settlement concepts of Gerald K. O’Neill.
 These groups came together to create a society of optimists, people who believe that space can help bring about a better future for humanity.
 Many current leaders of NASA, entrepreneurial space companies and the astronaut corps are longtime members of NSS.

 NSS pursues a variety of educational, legislative, and technical projects to advance its mission:

 - The society is the publisher of Ad Astra magazine, an award-winning periodical chronicling the most important developments in space.

 - The society’s telescope outreach programs have reached hundreds of schools, and our local chapters have brought the inspiration of space to thousands of students.

 - The society’s technical projects range from space settlement challenges to suborbital rockets.
 Local chapters such as the HAL-5 Society have made pioneering advances in the use of hybrid fuel systems.

 - The society’s legislative campaigns are well known as being among the most powerful grassroots efforts for space on Capitol Hill.

 - The society has continued its commitment to education through sponsoring student competitions.
 Examples include the NSS Space Settlement Contest; the winners are featured at ISDC.
 In addition, the Pete Conrad Spirit of Innovation Awards challenge high school students to design products using science and technology.